Top 25 Questions by Family and Support Network

 1. What type of college is MWCC?

-2. What is the process for my son/daughter to enroll at MWCC?
+2. What is the process for my student to enroll at MWCC?

 MWCC’s friendly staff will help make the process of applying and enrolling as simple as possible.
 View the complete Steps to Enroll.

-3. My son/daughter is still in high school but is ready to attend college.
+3. My student is still in high school but is ready to attend college.
 Are there any options?

 Through the dual enrollment program, high school students can complete their junior or senior year of high school and their first year of college simultaneously at MWCC.
 Students must meet established guidelines of MWCC and their participating high school.
 Students enrolled in the dual enrollment program are not allowed to participate in classes beginning after 6PM without permission from the sending high school and the student’s parent or guardian.